Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 That’s when other people stepped in to provide care.

-My mom and uncle would take turns sitting with grandma, or a professional aide (partially paid for through a state-funded elderly program) or other friends helped out.
-Although I noticed her outings were decreasing, she was getting out to have fun.
-She also had times where she was able to work on a couple of hobbies at home.
-My aunt was always proud to show off her progress on her work.
+My mom and uncle would take turns staying with my grandma with my aunt, a professional aide (partially paid for through a state-funded elderly program), or other friends who helped.
+Although I noticed my aunt’s outings were decreasing, she was getting out to have fun.

 3 Get Outside Help to Overcome Intense Caregiver Stress